 Reveal Your Ambition.
 Your boss should know why you are asking for help.
 Explain thoroughly and honestly why you want to enroll in college.
 Let him know about the factors that have pushed you to aim for your goal.
 Share your desires and talk about how studying will benefit you and the business.
 In most cases, employers genuinely care about their workers.
 Now is when you show them what their support can mean to you.

 Make a Sample Agreement.
-A tuition assistance program should agree between you and your employer to protect you both and discuss potential issues before beginning.
+A tuition assistance program should be agreed upon between you and your employer to protect you both and discuss potential issues before beginning.
 When you show your employer a sample of what you believe should be a part of your agreement, this can help minimize any fears and concerns that your employer may have.
-Ideally, the agreement should have:
+Ideally, the agreement should have the following: